Utah Admin. Code R315-303-4 - Standards for Maintenance and Operation

 list of the waste types accepted by the landfill;

-(iii) the alternative schedule on which the
+(iii) the alternative schedule for when the

 waste will be covered; and